 Macaroni and cheese is a comfort food staple, but let's face it: With all the cream, butter, and cheese (and artificial ingredients, if you're making the boxed variety), it's not the healthiest.
 But there's good news: With just a few swaps and additions, mac and cheese can get way healthier.
 Here's how.

-This vegan macaroni dish is a little unconventional, but the non-traditional additions are definitely worth the effort.
+This vegan macaroni dish is a little unconventional, but the additions are definitely worth the effort.
 The noodles are topped with crunchy romaine lettuce, spicy Buffalo roasted chickpeas, and creamy (non-dairy) ranch-style dressing.

 This healthy casserole is topped with breadcrumbs made of (wait for it... ) broccoli.
-The cheesy sauce includes butternut squash, cherry tomatoes, and Greek Yogurt.
-With practically more veggies than noodles, this is definitely a mac and cheese recipe you can feel good about chowing down on.
+The cheesy sauce includes butternut squash, cherry tomatoes, and Greek yogurt.
+So it practically has more veggies than noodles, making it a dish you can feel good about chowing down on.

 The gluten-free, vegan "cheese" sauce this recipe uses gets its cheesy texture from nutritional yeast, making it a super healthy alternative to a classic roux.
 It also calls for lots of roasted garlic, so the end result is so flavorful, no one will know they're eating vegan and gluten-free—unless you tell them.

 In this smokey, bacon-y mac and cheese recipe, bright green peas add some much-needed vegetables while creamy Greek yogurt replaces some of the cheese.
 It's a healthier option on pretty much all fronts.
 Naturally, we love it.